jkittley/Arduino-Websocket-Webpage/README.md

 * ```sudo apt-get install arduino```

 Open the IDE by either:
-1. Use the Raspberry Pi menu system > Programming > Arduino IDE
+1. Using the Raspberry Pi menu system > Programming > Arduino IDE
-2. Type ```arduino &``` in the terminal.
+2. Typing ```arduino &``` in the terminal.
 The & is important, it tells the terminal to open in the background.

 Connect the Arduino to the Pi via a USB cable and make sure you have the port and board type set correctly.